What I Look For When Evaluating a New Role

 5 min read

-I didn't start writing because I had all the answers.
-I started because writing forced me to figure out what I actually knew, and what I was just pretending to know.
+I started writing because it forced me to figure out what I actually knew versus what I was pretending to know.
+Here's what I've learned.